markjprice/cs13net9/docs/errata/improvements.md

 Some readers copy the file instead of move it and then get errors.

 In the next edition, I will add a second sentence, "You must *move* the file and not *copy* it.
 If you copy it, you will have two classes with the same name and you will see the compiler warning `CS0436 The type 'NorthwindContext' in 'Northwind.DataContext.Sqlite\NorthwindContext.cs' conflicts with the imported type 'NorthwindContext' in 'Northwind.EntityModels.Sqlite, ...'."

+# Page 644 - Improving the class-to-table mapping

+> Thanks to [Amar Jamal](https://github.com/amarjamal) who raised an [issue on November 7, 2025](https://github.com/markjprice/cs13net9/issues/81) that prompted this improvement.

+In Step 4, I use a regular expression for replace: `$0\n    [StringLength($2)]`

+Although this works on all operating systems, on Windows, when we open these files that have been modified we get a pop up titled: "Inconsistent Line Endings".
+On selecting the **Windows (CR LF)** option it highlights all the lines that where modified.
+Once you do a **Save All**, everything is fixed.

+To avoid this, you must use the appropriate line ending for your operating system in the replace expression:
+- For Windows (CRLF): Use `$0\r\n`
+- For Unix/macOS (LF): Use `$0\n`

+In the next edition, I will use `$0\r\n` in the main example and add a note box to explain that Linux and Mac users should use `$0\n`.

 # Page 664 - Creating an empty ASP.NET Core project